NLnetLabs/draft-sidrops-slurm-aspa/draft-maditimbru-sidrops-rfc8416-bis-00.md

 A SLURM file consists of a single JSON object containing following members:

-*  A "slurmVersion" member that MUST be set to 1, encoded as a number
+*  A "slurmVersion" member that MUST be set to 2, encoded as a number
 *  A "validationOutputFilters" member (Section 4.3), whose value is an object.
 The object MUST contain exactly two members:
   -  A "prefixFilters" member, whose value is described in Section 4.3.1.
   -  A "bgpsecFilters" member, whose value is described in Section 4.3.2.
+  -  A "aspaFilters" member, whose value is described in Section 4.3.3.
 *  A "locallyAddedAssertions" member (Section 3.4), whose value is an object.
 The object MUST contain exactly two members:
   -  A "prefixAssertions" member, whose value is described in Section 4.4.1.
   -  A "bgpsecAssertions" member, whose value is described in Section 4.4.2.
+  -  A "aspaAssertions" member, whose value is described in Section 4.4.3.

 In the envisioned typical use case, an RP uses both Validation Output Filters and Locally Added Assertions.
 In this case, the resulting